 Hood College uses a variety of instruments to assess its performance in promoting cultural diversity, including national surveys such as the Student Satisfaction Inventory (SSI) and National Survey of Student Engagement (NSSE), internal assessments, climate surveys, and student club and organization evaluations.
 A student life assessment team has been appointed to develop a plan for the College, which will contribute to the assessment of campus programs and activities, including those promoting cultural diversity.
 The first-year pilot of this plan has been implemented and data are being gathered.

 McDaniel College has partnered with the Higher Education Research Institute to assess student learning related to diversity.
-The Diverse Learning Environments (DLE) Survey is based on research that shows that optimizing diversity in learning environments can facilitate achievement of key outcomes, including improving students’ habits of mind for lifelong learning, competencies and skills for living in a diverse society, and student retention and success.
-The DLE captures student perceptions regarding the institutional climate; campus experiences with faculty, staff, and peers; and learning outcomes.
-Diverse student populations are at the center of the survey, and the instrument is based on studies of diverse student bodies and the complexity of issues that range from student mobility to intergroup relations.
+The Diverse Learning Environments (DLE) Survey is based on research findings that optimizing diversity in the learning environment can facilitate achievement of key outcomes, including improving students’ habits of mind for lifelong learning, competencies and skills for living in a diverse society, and student retention and success.
+The DLE captures student perceptions regarding the institutional climate and campus practices as experienced with faculty, staff, and peers.
+The College is using the survey findings to assess areas of strength and improvement related to cultural diversity.